What’s widely perceived as dithering at the Treasury over the resolution of doubts about the solvency of the

 Much skepticism is voiced these days about the presence in the administration of Lawrence Summers, National Economic Council chairman, who oversaw much of the preparation for financial deregulation as Deputy Secretary and then Secretary of the Clinton Treasury Department, and of his former deputy, Timothy Geithner, now serving as Treasury Secretary himself.
 Both men rose to prominence under the tutelage of Treasury Secretary Robert Rubin, onetime co-chairman of Goldman Sachs, and senior counselor to Citicorp in the years after leaving office.

 Summers is a man of ultimately independent mien.
 The president has described him as a “thought leader” within the administration And Simon Johnson, of the Massachusetts Institute of Technology, has observed that the poacher-turned-gamekeeper has played an honorable role in the long history of regulation.
-(After resigning the presidency of Harvard University, Summers became a managing director of D.E.
-Shaw, a hedge fund and private equity firm with headquarters in New York.)
+(After resigning the presidency of

 But Volcker, a legendary figure in global financial markets (and an early Obama supporter at a time when Rubin, at least, was still backing the candidacy of Hillary Clinton), is probably the one to watch, even though he is 82 and holds no statutory office.
 Congressional re-regulation of the financial system could be as effective as antitrust measures in breaking up institutions heretofore deemed “too big to fail.”
 Separating the deposit base from the underwriting and trading activities of financial firms would go a long way towards enabling government and competitive forces to sort out the problem of these “toxic assets.”